ID3-AndroidAppDev/ID3_w2BMIApp/README.md

 # Description
 This repository contains the Android Studio implementation of the BMI app developed during Week 2 of the Introduction to Design Track 3 (ID3) course.
 The app calculates users' Body Mass Index (BMI) based on their body weight and height.

+The week2_BMI4watch is a WearOS app, while week2_BMIapp is an Android app.
+When build these apps in your local environment, you might get an error "The project is using an incompatible version (AGP 8.9.1) of the Android Gradle plugin.
+Latest supported version is AGP 8.x.x".
+You need to either upgrade your Android Studio and Gradle version, or downgrade the Android Gradle Plugin in the project.
+You can do that by modifying the agp and kotlin versions in file libs.versions.toml, and make any necessary adjustement build.gradle.kts, gradle-wrapper.properties.

 # Miscellaneous
 ### The ID3 Course